neenkah/HierarchyOfSciences/README.md

 `bash run.sh detect CS arxiv`
 `bash run.sh detect CS jstor`

-Lastly, the resulting lists from the commands above can be plotted and analysed with `SimilarityAnalysis.ipynb'.
+Lastly, the resulting lists from the commands above can be plotted and analysed with `SimilarityAnalysis.ipynb`.